gabrie30/TheFriendFinder/README.md

 ## Learning Node, Express, and Dynamodb

+## Use case
+- Users must create an account to use the
+- Once logged in users can input an email to search FullContact API
+- Results from the query are returned to the user

 ## Setup
 - Get a FullContact API Key: https://www.fullcontact.com/developer
 - Follow instructions in example.api_keys.js